wp-plugins/resume-extended/readme.txt

 No, but it can help you create (and in the future, maintian and export) your resume.

-= What will happen to my data if I uninstall Resume Extended? = Currently, when you deactivate the plugin, the database tables are **not removed**, because there is no export feature in v0.2.
+= What will happen to my data if I uninstall Resume Extended? = Currently, when you deactivate the plugin, the database tables are **not removed**, because the export feature in v0.3 is new and and may need some of the bugs worked out.

 In future versions the database tables **and the data in them** will be deleted when you uninstall the plugin.  **Please remember to back up**, this is your career after all!

+= This is a really awesome plugin, How can I help make it better? = There are many ways to help out.
+You could start by installing the Development Version and let me know how it works.

 = Who asked these silly questions anyway? =
 ...Nobody, I just thought they would be useful...